The following provides information about the study.

 Phone: (603) 862-2024

-Full Study Title: Weaving the Web: Researching OBH and CBT Programs for Adolescents
+Full Study Title: Weaving the Web: Researching OBH and STR Programs for Adolescents

 Dr. Michael Gass, Principal Investigator